-The prehearing meeting opened and closed on February 10, 2010.
-At the prehearing meeting, the Board exercised its discretion and permitted a party to make a presentation on his interpretation of Section 26 of the Energy Resources Conservation Act (ERCA).
-The person gave no advance notice of the presentation and had filed no materials.
+At the prehearing meeting, the Board exercised its discretion and permitted a party to make a presentation on its interpretation of Section 26 of the Energy Resources Conservation Act (ERCA).
+This party gave no advance notice of the presentation and had filed no materials in accordance with the January 18, 2010, deadline.
 Accordingly, Shell was unaware of the presentation and materials and had not had a chance to respond.
-Shell requested and was granted the opportunity to respond to the presentation in written submissions following the prehearing meeting.
+Shell requested and was granted the opportunity to respond in written submissions following the prehearing meeting.
 The Board issued a schedule for written submissions in its letter of February 18, 2010.
-The party provided submissions in letters dated February 24, 2010, and March 3, 2010.
-Shell provided submissions in letters dated February 24, 2010, February 25, 2010, and March 8, 2010.
+The party provided submissions in letters dated February 24 and March 3.
+Shell provided submissions in letters dated February 24, February 25, and March 8.